flxai/soft-brownian-offset/docs/index.rst

 Soft Brownian Offset (SBO) defines an iterative approach to translate points by a most likely distance from a given dataset.
 It can be used for generating out-of-distribution (OOD) samples.
-It is based on Gaussian Hyperspheric Offset (GHO), which is also included in this package (see below-  :ref:`Gaussian Hyperspheric Offset`).
+It is based on Gaussian Hyperspheric Offset (GHO), which is also included in this package (see :ref:`below <Gaussian Hyperspheric Offset>`).

 Installation